anvie/tssah/README.md

 TO SSH AH (TSSAH)
 ====================

-don't ask the motivation behind the naming.
+don't ask me the motivation behind the naming.

 This is tiny utility to help terminal users organize and help connecting their servers through SSH.